How to build an online cloud kitchen platform like Kitopi?

 Q. What are some of the popular cloud kitchen business models?

 A. There are basically four types of cloud kitchens including cloud restaurants, aggregator kitchens, stand-alone kitchens, and co-working cloud kitchens.
-All you need to do is choose an ideal type of cloud kitchen model type for your business expansion.
+All you need to do is choose an ideal type of cloud kitchen model type for one of your chosen food delivery business ideas.
 Let’s dig deeper into each type:

 Standalone kitchen: In this model, the business directly takes orders and prepares meals and has a limited number of dishes.